dbpina/keras-prov/README.md

 ## Example

-At the path `Example`, the user can find a usage example of Keras-Prov.
-To run it, the user just needs to run the python command as it is normally done, as follows:
+The path `Example` shows how to use Keras-Prov.
+To run it, the user just needs to run the python command, as follows:

 ```
 python alexnet.py
 ```

-To add new parameters to be captured and stored, the user need to import the necessary packages of dfa-lib-python and specify the new transformation.
-For example, if they want to capture data related to a dense block (growth rate and number of layers in the dense block), the specification have to be added before the *model.fit* command and should be like:
+To add new parameters (not present in the “hyps” list )to be captured and stored, the user needs to import the packages of dfa-lib-python and specify the new transformation.
+For example, if they want to capture data related to the DNN architecture like a dense block (growth rate and number of layers in the dense block), the specification has to be added before the model.fit command and should be like:

 ```
 from dfa_lib_python.dataflow import Dataflow